-A: TSC has their own parking lot, and parking is free.
-BE ADVISED, however, that TSC is a often a busy building.
-With three ice sheets and the Los Angeles Lakers sharing the building, the parking lot can get full, especially when there is a youth hockey tournament happening.
+A: TSPC has their own parking lot, and parking is free.
+BE ADVISED, however, that TSPC is a often a busy building.
+With three ice sheets, TSPC usually has a lot going on.
+As such, the parking lot can get full, especially when there is a youth hockey tournament happening.

 When the lot is full…

-On weekdays after 5:00 PM and on weekends, the gate to that same parking structure on the TSC side should be open.
+On weekdays after 5:00 PM and on weekends, the gate to that same parking structure on the TSPC side should be open.
 You can park (free) on the ground level of that structure.

 Q: How about public transportation?

-A: As of this writing, the Los Angeles County Metropolitan Transit Authority (Metro) and Torrance Transit serve TSC.
+A: As of this writing, the Los Angeles County Metropolitan Transit Authority (Metro) and Torrance Transit serve TSPC.

-The Metro Green Line (light rail) runs adjacent to TSC, stopping at the Mariposa Station, about one block north of TSC—it’s an easy walk.
+The Metro C (Green) Line (light rail) runs adjacent to TSPC, stopping at the Mariposa Station, about one block north of TSPC—it’s an easy walk.
 Metro Bus Line 232 also stops at the Mariposa Station.

 Torrance Transit’s Line 8 stops at the Mariposa Station.

 For fare information, schedules, line maps and other information: